Ujusophy/fintech-streaming-data-pipeline/readme.md

 ## What This Project Does

-Simulates a fintech payment processor operating across five African markets.
+This project simulates a fintech payment processor operating across five African markets.
 A Python script generates realistic fake transactions continuously, pushes them through Kafka, stores them in Apache Iceberg, and loads them into Snowflake where dbt transforms everything into clean, testable models for a Power BI dashboard.

-The goal was to build something that mirrors what companies like Paystack or Flutterwave run in production — not a tutorial project, but an actual streaming architecture with real tools talking to each other.
+The goal was to build something that mirrors what companies like Paystack or Flutterwave run in production.

 ---